onlinecity/wp-gatewayapi/readme.txt

 4. Contact Form 7: Creating a "recipient groups" selection field.

 == Changelog ==

+= 1.6.0 =
+* New!
+Custom encoding for SMS'es, allowing SMS'es with emojis and other special characters.
+  * UI which detects what encoding should be used, always recommending the cheapest option (ie. most characters per SMS).
+  * API-method `gwapi_send_sms` has new argument for setting encoding.
+  * Fully backwards-compatible, defaulting to standard-encoding.
+* Compatible with WordPress 5.1

 = 1.5.2 =
 * Compable with WordPress 5.0.3.